New patrons: Les Bogues du Blat

-Les Bogues du Blat is a set of social housing designed by architect Patrick Bouchain in Beaumont, in Ardèche (France).
-Initiated by the municipality to fight against the rural flight, this project includes wooden frame houses inspired by chestnut frames and thus evoking local heritage.
+Les Bogues du Blat is a group of social housing units designed by architect Patrick Bouchain in Beaumont, Ardèche (France).
+Initiated to counter rural flight, the project features wooden-frame houses inspired by local chestnut structures, reflecting the region's heritage.

-Closely involving residents, future residents, and elected officials, the project embodies a participatory and sustainable approach to architecture.
-The constructions started in 2012 and favor environmentally friendly materials and a community lifestyle, linked to the Monts d'Ardèche regional natural park.
+Developed through a participatory process involving residents, future residents and elected officials, the project reflects a collaborative and sustainable approach to architecture.
+Construction began in 2012 and emphasised environmentally friendly materials and community living, closely linked to the Monts d'Ardèche Regional Natural Park.

 In design

 Le Blé en herbe primary school

-Located in the town of Trébédan, Brittany (France), the École le Blé en herbe was designed by Matali Crasset.
-As a new primary school, it is the result of a collaboration between the municipality, residents and local educational authorities.
-The process of creating the school began in 2007, when the community of Trébédan decided to rethink its educational establishment, which had become dilapidated and unsuitable for modern needs.
-Teachers, parents and local elected officials sought to revitalize the village and offer children stimulating learning environments.
+Located in the town of Trébédan in Brittany (France), the primary school École Le Blé en Herbe was designed by Matali Crasset.

+The school emerged through collaboration between the municipality, residents and local educational authorities.
+Planning began in 2007, when the community decided to renovate its outdated school building.
+Teachers, parents and local officials sought to revitalise the village and provide stimulating learning environments.

-Matali Crasset sees the school as a work of art in its own right.
-As such, every aspect of the building, from the architecture to the furniture, is designed to promote autonomy, creativity and development of pupils, as the bright colors and many shared spaces demonstrate.
+Crasset conceived the school as a complete work of art.
+The architecture and furnishings were designed to foster pupils' autonomy, creativity and development, expressed through bright colours and numerous shared spaces.

 Organisation

 In France

-Between 1991 and 2022, the Fondation de France oversees (and funds) the development of New patrons projects.
-In France, the Fondation de France recognises a series of organisations and individuals as "accredited mediators", responsible for mediating New patrons projects in a certain region or, in some cases, for a certain artistic discipline.
-These include Le Consortium in Burgundy or Les Abattoirs in Occitania.
-The Fondation de France also coordinates the artistic projects surrounding the extension of tramway 3b in northern Paris.
-Since 2020, the mediator associations have become independent from the Fondation de France, and their accreditation is now under the responsibility of the newly created Société des Nouveaux commanditaires en arts et sciences, a non-profit association founded in Lille.
+Between 1991 and 2022, the Fondation de France oversaw and funded the development of New Patrons projects.
+In France, the Fondation de France recognised a number of organisations and individuals as "accredited mediators", responsible for mediating New Patrons projects within a specific region or, in some cases, within a particular artistic discipline.
+These include Le Consortium in Burgundy and Les Abattoirs in Occitania.
+The Fondation de France also coordinated the artistic projects associated with the extension of tramway line 3b in northern Paris.

+Since 2020, the mediator associations have operated independently from the Fondation de France, with accreditation now overseen by the newly created Société des Nouveaux commanditaires en arts et sciences, a non-profit association founded in Lille.

-Mediators are generally art curators with in-depth knowledge of the art world and their local area.
+Mediators are generally curators with extensive knowledge of the art world and of their local context.

-Outside of France
+Outside France

 Outside France, mediation structures are established by national organisations.
-Internationally, they are grouped under the International Society of the New Patrons (Société internationale des Nouveaux commanditaires, SiNc), founded in Dijon in 2002, and established as an international non-profit association in Brussels in 2023.
+Internationally, they are grouped under the International Society of the New Patrons (Société internationale des Nouveaux commanditaires, SiNc), founded in Dijon in 2002 and established as an international non-profit association in Brussels in 2023.

 As of 2024, SiNc includes the following members: